nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 ![Diagram: LLM Prompt](images/prompt-engineering-diagram.png)
 _Every LLM interraction starts with a user prompt._

 At the heart of every response from an LLM lies an intricate process that begins with your prompt.
-Here’s the short version: LLMs are trained on massive datasets of text — think everything from books and articles to code and social media.
+Here’s the short version: LLMs are trained on massive datasets of text—think everything from books and articles to code and social media.
 Their goal?
 To predict the most likely next word or _token_ based on the context you provide.

 Ask a vague question like, “Tell me about history,” and you’ll probably get a Wikipedia-like overview that’s about as thrilling as a tax document.
 But ask, “Explain the causes of the French Revolution in a conversational tone, as if you were telling a story to a high school student,” and voilà, you get something compelling, insightful, and tailored to your needs.